squaredup/squaredup-plugin-public/CONTRIBUTING.md

 * Even better, create a Pull Request with a fix!

 ## <a name="request"></a> Suggesting features and ideas
 Is there a plugin you need, but aren't able to develop?
 Does a plugin need an enhancement?
-Then [submit an support ticket](https://docs.squaredup.com/submit-ticket), please provide lots of details to help us build it!
+Then [submit a feedback](https://feedback.squaredup.com/plugins), please provide lots of details to help us build it!

 ## <a name="contribute"></a>Contributing enhancements and plugins
 If there is an enhancement you want to make to an existing plugin or a cool new plugin you want to contribute then please submit a Pull Request with your work.